Angular Momentum for Black Hole Binaries in Numerical Relativity: Kerr-inspired BOAM

-We will make such an estimate by adapting the particle motion around a Kerr hole as presented, for example, in Refs.~\cite{PQR, Bini}.
-We present the expressions from Ref.~\cite{PQR} for the conserved angular momentum and energy for a particle of mass $\mu$ in a circular orbit of radius ${\cal R}$ around a Kerr hole of mass $\Mt$.
-(We are modifying the notation of Ref.~\cite{PQR} to avoid confusion with our different use of the symbols $r$ and $M$.)
-The meaning of the $\pm$ and $\mp$ signs is related to prograde and retrograde particle motion, and is explained in Ref.~\cite{PQR}.
+Our development of an appropriate expression for the BOAM starts by adapting the particle motion around a Kerr hole as presented, for example, in Refs.~\cite{Bini, bardeen}.
+In doing so we are omitting the effect of spin curvature of the smaller body in our calculation, which in fact has negligible effect on the circular equatorial orbit~\cite{motionInKerr}.
+We present the expressions from Ref.~\cite{bardeen} for the conserved angular momentum of a particle of mass $\mu$ in a circular orbit of radius $r$ around a Kerr hole of mass $M$.
+The meaning of the $\pm$ and $\mp$ signs is related to prograde and retrograde particle motion, and is explained in Ref.~\cite{bardeen}.

-The energy and angular momentum in these equations are the conserved quantities $p_{0}$ $p_{\phi}$.
-We will want the orbital angular velocity $d\phi/dt=-p^{\phi}/p^{0}$, which we find from

-where $E,L$ are the appropriate energies and angular momentum in Eqs.~\eqref{eq:LPQR}-\eqref{eq:EPQR}.
-The metric functions are those of the Kerr metric and can be found in Ref.~\cite{MTW33.2}, or -- with a change in overall sign -- as Eq.~(1) in Ref.~\cite{PQR}.
-In our notation the metric functions in the equatorial plane are: